opencredo/terrahelp/README.md

 cd "$GOPATH/src/github.com/opencredo/terrahelp"
 ```

-### Download Dependencies
+### Dependencies

 Terrahelp uses Go modules to manage it's dependencies.
-The make file provides a target to vendor the dependencies if required.
+During Go's transition to switching on modules by default, Terrahelp is setup to buildusing the vendor directory.

-    make dependencies
+Supportive targets are prvoided to allow the vendor directory to be recreated if required.

 ### Building and Executing